-When trying to improve your turnover speed you should avoid the following in order to see quick results:
+When trying to improve your turnover speed, work on avoiding the following to see quick results:

 The Long Strides

-Many people (even some coaches) might tell you to focus on the long strides alone when you are trying to reach your top speed.
+Many people (even some coaches) might tell you to focus on the long strides alone when you are trying to reach your top speed and improve your overall running performance.
 The fact is, it’s always a balance of the long strides and the turnover you create with your legs.

 What happens with the long strides is that your foot is in contact with the ground for far too long than necessary, this delays your push off the ground and significantly reduces your turnover speed.
 As an athlete, I would highly recommend you to focus on your turnover rather than the long strides or at least try to maintain a fine balance between the two.

 When your foot pushes off the ground, it should be able to generate enough power to take you high vertically so you are able to complete your turnover cycle efficiently.
 If you are not high vertically high enough, you will just move your legs really fast but it’ll not create the turnover that you would like for your sprint.

 I hope you now know what turnover speed is and how you can improve your turnover as a sprinter.
 We discussed the basic idea that turnover ends up being that time when your foot is off the ground.

 If you liked this information, feel free to check out our website for more exciting content on how to improve your running speed, workout, and grow as an athlete.
 Maybe becoming a better quarterback is more your speed, read further here.
 You can also send in your sprinting videos and we will give you a complete breakdown of your sprint to help you improve.